ChuinHongYap/pokemonGAN/README.md

 # pokemonGAN
 Pokemon generation using GAN.

 Dataset was adapted from https://github.com/msikma/pokesprite.
-Used Gen_7 sprite (as gmax sprites in Gen_8 differs in size).
+Used Gen_7 sprite (as gmax sprites in Gen_8 differ in size).
 Cropped and centered to (50,50,3).

 # DC-GAN
 200 epochs | 400 epochs | 600 epochs | 800 epochs | 1000 epochs